muellerberndt/sabre/README.md

 ### API Credentials.

-2. Use Metamask to sign up for a free account on the [MythX website](https://mythx.io) and set your API password.
+Use [Metamask](https://metamask.io) or a web3-enabled browser to sign up for a free account on the [MythX website](https://mythx.io) and set your API password.
 Set up your environment using the Ethereum address you signed up with as the username (for increased convenience add those two lines into your `.bashrc` or `.bash_profile`).

 ```
 export MYTHX_ETH_ADDRESS=0x(...)